basti-debug/LTgarlic/LTgarlicDOC/LTGarlic Documentation.md

  - The redrawWire method deletes the wire and draws it again afterwards.
  - the changeWiringType changes how the wire is drawn.
 If the desired wire isn't horizontal or vertical, two lines are drawn to the canvas.
 The wiringType defines, if the horizontal line is drawn first, or the vertical line.
 The image below displays the two different wiring types.

+Note: In the current version, the wiring has some bugs, which will be addressed in later versions.

 ![](source/wireMode.png)

 #### de/encoding